nickyliux/nl_rigging_tools/README.md

 3. For character with skeletal meshes, create rb joints bones in the middle and ref joints for limb bones. (`*_skl#.ma`)
 4. Add guides or presets.
 Fit the guide points to the model. (`*_tpl#.json`)
 5. Build the rig.
-6. If you want to bind using proxies, fit the proxy to wrap mesh. (`*_prx#.ma`)
+6. If you want to bind using proxies, fit the proxy to warp mesh. (`*_prx#.ma`)
 7. Smooth and fix skin weight. (`weight/*_wgh#.json`)
 8. Fix controls shape and size. (`*_ctl#.ma`)
-9. Run "Bind Sk" ot attach and bind the skeletal meshes
+9. Run "Bind Sk" to attach and bind the skeletal meshes.

-> Note that " # " is any number where the largest will be loaded
+> Note that # is any number and the largest will be loaded